jonathanvevance/basketball_scoring_detection/README.md

 These instructions are written for an Ubuntu system.
 If you have a Windows system, please refer to <a href="https://docs.microsoft.com/en-us/windows/wsl/about"> WSL on Windows</a>.

 ### Prerequisites
 It is required to bypass password prompts on Ubuntu so that all functions work properly.
-You may refer to <a href="https://phpraxis.wordpress.com/2016/09/27/enable-sudo-without-password-in-ubuntudebian/"> this link</a>.
+To do this, you may refer to <a href="https://phpraxis.wordpress.com/2016/09/27/enable-sudo-without-password-in-ubuntudebian/"> this link</a>.

 ### Installation